govindhan676/upi-payment-display-system/README.md

 ## 💻 Technologies Used

-- ESP32 Microcontroller
+ESP32 Microcontroller
-- Embedded C
+Embedded C Programming
-- IoT System Design
+IoT System Design
-- Real-Time Monitoring
+Web Server Communication
-- LCD Interfacing
+LCD Interfacing
+WiFi Connectivity
-- Payment Alert Processing
+Payment Data Processing
+Real-Time Monitoring
 ---

 ## ⚙ Working Principle

 ### Step 1
-ESP32 connects to the WiFi network.
+ESP32 connects to a WiFi network.

 ### Step 2
-The payment notification is received from the configured payment service.
+Payment messages are received through the web server.

 ### Step 3
-ESP32 extracts the payment amount.
+The system extracts the transaction amount automatically.

 ### Step 4
-The received amount is displayed on the LCD screen.
+The amount is added to the total collection.

 ### Step 5
-The buzzer generates an alert sound.
+Transaction count is updated.

 ### Step 6
-The shop owner verifies the payment instantly.
+The latest payment amount is displayed on the LCD.

+### Step 7
+The buzzer generates an alert notification.

+### Step 8
+Users can monitor payment status and transaction details in real time.

 ---